 Scope and Schedule

 All irrigators, to one degree or another, schedule their irrigations.
 However, only a small percentage of agricultural producers use advanced irrigation scheduling methods.
 The producer has to balance crop water needs with availability of irrigation water, capacity of the irrigation system, labor and other factors.
 In many cases, especially in more arid areas, limited water supplies and limited irrigation capacities affect irrigation management options.
 Under these conditions, deficit irrigation management strategies may be used to maximize water use efficiency or to maximize economic return on the limited irrigation resources available.
-This may include selecting lower water use crops, limiting irrigated area, timing irrigation applications for most beneficial crop growth stages, as yield and/or quality of many irrigated crops can be especially dependent on adequate soil moisture at one or more critical periods in crop growth.
-Costs of irrigation are compared with anticipated losses due to reduced crop yield and/or quality if the irrigation is delayed or no water is applied.
-Irrigation scheduling can be implemented at any time during crop production, but normally an irrigation scheduling program is established prior to the first irrigation of the crop.
+This may include selecting lower water use crops, limiting irrigated area, timing irrigation applications for most beneficial crop growth stages (yield and/or quality of many irrigated crops can be especially dependent on adequate soil moisture at one or more critical periods in crop growth.) , and upgrading to more efficient irrigation systems.

+Costs of irrigation are compared with economic losses due to reduced crop yield and/or quality if irrigation is delayed, reduced, or no water is applied.
+Irrigation scheduling can be implemented at any time during crop production.
+However, best results are realized when an irrigation scheduling protocol is developed prior to planting a crop, considering all of the production and economic limitations.
+Most crops benefit from consistent irrigation management strategies.

 Measuring Implementation and Determination of Water Savings